testmunk/docs/steps.rst

 .. admonition:: teststep ios

-	This macro will touch the table cell [UITableViewCell] by number.
+	Touches the table cell [UITableViewCell] by number.
 It only works on visible cells.

 	Examples: